mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 - Poor editing in the prose and error checking in the code.
   - There were a high number of careless grammar and code mistakes.
   - Users have [submitted fixes](https://github.com/matryer/goblueprints/pulls?q=is%3Aopen+is%3Apr), but they've been ignored for years.
-- Complicates examples with jQuery in places where vanilla JavaScript would be work just as well or better.
+- Complicates examples with jQuery in places where vanilla JavaScript would work just as well or better.
 - The bash script examples felt sloppy.
 - Code quality was inconsistent throughout the book.
   - Some examples are elegant and intuitive, while others feel like a first draft
 - There are two independent Github repos: one [from the author](https://github.com/matryer/goblueprints) and one [from the publisher](https://github.com/PacktPublishing/Go-Programming-Blueprints).
   - [The author's repo](https://github.com/matryer/goblueprints) seems to be the correct one.
-- There are instructions for running the examples on Windows, but they seem to be untested and feel like an afterthought.
+- There are instructions for running the examples on Windows, but they feel like an untested afterthought.
 - Some of the examples no longer compile due to third-party dependencies that have disappeared.

 ## Key Takeaways

-### Horizontal vs. vertical scaling

-- Horizontally scaling: Scaling a system by adding nodes to improve reliability or performance
-- Vertically scaling: Scaling a system by increasing the resources of individual nodes (e.g., adding RAM or CPU)

 ### Go language and standard library tips